Books & Book Chapters

 Cecchini, Laura Moure.
 “The “Mostra del Quarantennio” and the Canon of Modern Art at the Venice Biennale in the Interwar Period,” Il Capitale Culturale, Studies on the Value of Cultural Heritage “Museums and Exhibitions between WWI and WWII” 14: 223-252.

 Dillon, Sheila, and Elizabeth Palmer Baltes.
 “Honorific Practices and the Politics of Space on Hellenistic Delos.”
 American Journal of Archaeology 117 (2013): 207-46.

 Jacobs, Hannah L. “Collaborative Teaching & Digital Visualization in an Art History Classroom.”
 Visual Resources Association Bulletin, forthcoming.

 Medieval Kingdom of Sicily: A Database of Monuments and Sites.
 Project Director: Caroline Bruzelius; Project Managers: Paola Vitolo and Joseph C. Williams; Project Collaborators: Gabriella Cianciolo, Francesco Gangemi, Luciana Mocciola, Ruggero Longo, Alba Irollo; Metadata and Image Management Consultant: John J. Taormina; Technical Consultant and Database/Web Developer: David Tremmel.

 Dissertations & Undergraduate Theses

 Baltes, Elizabeth P. “Dedication and Display of Portrait Statues in Hellenistic Greece: Spatial Practices and Identity Politics.”
-PhD dissertation, in progress.
+PhD dissertation, 2016.